behica/behica.github.io/_posts/2018-12-12-reflecting_on_the_rockies.md

 ---
 layout: post
-title:  "Rocky Mountain Natl Park Day Trip"
+title:  "Reflecting on the Rockies - RMNP Day Trip"
 description: "Reflecting on a recent trip to Rocky Mountain National Park.
 Thoughts from a lifelong flatlander and his budding love affair with the mountains.
 Photos from a recent December trip within."
 image: "/img/rmnp_title.jpg"
 ---